thi-ng/umbrella/packages/pixel/README.md

 - XY full pixel & channel-only accessors
 - 12 packed integer and 6 floating point preset formats (see table below)
 - Declarative custom format & optimized code generation
-- Basic shape drawing/filling (circle, line, rect)
-- Flood filling (solid or pattern)
 - HTML canvas creation & `ImageData` utilities

-### Packed integer pixel formats
+### Integer pixel formats

-All packed integer formats use the canvas native ABGR 32bit format as common intermediate for conversions.
+All integer formats use the canvas native ABGR 32bit format as common intermediate for conversions.
 During conversion to ABGR, channels with sizes smaller than 8 bits will be scaled appropriately to ensure an as full-range and as linear as possible mapping.
 E.g. a 4 bit channel will be scaled by 255 / 15 = 17.

 Format specs can freely control channel layout within current limits:

 - Channel sizes: 1 - 32 bits.
 - Storage: 8, 16 or 32 bits per pixel

-New formats can be defined via `defPackedFormat()`.
+New formats can be defined via `defIntFormat()`.

 | Format ID      | Bits per pixel    | Description                                          |
 |----------------|-------------------|------------------------------------------------------|